-We’re proud to have a number corporate partners on board: AMI, Resene, FreshChoice, Stuff Fibre, The Warehouse and Electric Kiwi.
+We’re proud to have a number corporate partners on board: AMI, Resene, Stuff Fibre and The Warehouse.

 You’ll see our partners popping up in different areas of the site - Eg Crime & Safety posts are brought to you by AMI and Lost & Found posts are supported by The Warehouse.
 Our partners are committed to making Neighbourly a better website for all members.